 - Memory loss

 Some of these could be late side effects and may start appearing weeks, months or even years after completing the breast cancer treatment.
 They can be however addressed by maintaining a healthy lifestyle after the treatment.

 Preparing for Breast Cancer Treatment

-You will have to explain your entire medical history to your doctor before starting the breast cancer treatment.
+You will have to explain your entire medical history to your doctor before starting the breast cancer treatment in India.
 This includes any illnesses you may have, any allergies to medications, any medications that you may be taking currently and any other herbs or vitamins you may be taking.
 In case you are on aspirin or any non-steroidal anti-inflammatory drugs, you may be asked to stop taking them a week before your treatment begins.

 To make sure there will be no complications either during or after the surgery, you may be asked to undergo a few tests such as chest x-ray, electrocardiogram, blood tests, urine test and maybe a CAT scan.

 It must be noted that the stage 3 cancer survival rate and stage 4 breast cancer survival rate are lower than those of the beginning stages, so don’t hesitate, get treatment as early as possible.

 Once you are through with your Breast Cancer Treatment, the next thing you need to focus on is to monitor your condition to prevent the recurrence of cancer.
 You may have to attend follow-up sessions regularly to make sure things are going as per expectations.
 During these sessions, your symptoms of breast cancer will be reviewed and a physical examination would be conducted for any early detection of a recurrence or any new type of cancer.